This Is My Demo

 This Is My Demo is the debut album from British rapper Sway.
 It was released on 5 February 2006 and produced by Sway for Dcypha Productions.
-It consists mainly of R&B and British hip hop.
+It consists mainly of hip-hop and R&B music genres.
 The album was critically well received and spent two weeks on the chart, with a peak of number 78.
 The album was produced by Sway himself along with producers Joe Fields, Terror Danjah, Turkish, Bigz, Ramiz, Tamiz, Big E.D. and Al Shux who produced almost all of the songs, including the single Little Derek.